 But, if you don’t mind these styling limitations and need something that meets all your demands, then Cognito Forms is a fantastic alternative to Typeform.

 Wufoo is commonly used for contact forms, payment forms, and event invitations which have registration forms attached.

-Its industry-organized choice of templates can save you a lot of time, and you can create set up forms with few clicks.
+Its industry-organized choice of templates can save you a lot of time, and you can create set-up forms with a few clicks.